vitasdk/vitasdk.github.io/index.md

 ### Plugins and Extensions

-It is highly recommend that you are familiar with writing homebrews before attempting to write a plugin, which is significantly more difficult to do.
+It is highly recommended that you are familiar with writing homebrews before attempting to write a plugin, which is significantly more difficult to do.
 Advanced developers can check out [taiHEN](https://tai.henkaku.xyz/) for a substrate that allows you to hook system functions.

 ## Building